taube42/taube42.github.io/Udemy.md

 ![UdemyCat](\assets\images\UdemyCat.JPG)

 The reason I use this site instead of others is because the videos are made my reliable people.
 They are real courses with real resources.
 They are 100% self-paced and you get the keep the courses **_indefinitely_**!
 This means you can rewatch the lectures as often as you need.
-The courses are usually pretty indepth at explaining whatever topic you are looking for.
+The courses are usually pretty in-depth at explaining whatever topic you are looking for.
 I currently use it for keeping up with SharePoint and SQL Server versions.

 ![UdemyOptions](\assets\images\UdemyOptions.JPG)